rvennam/ambient-multicluster-workshop/README.md

 # Egress Gateway

+In addition to managing traffic coming into the mesh and within the mesh, ambient mesh can also manage traffic leaving the mesh.
+This includes observing the traffic and enforcing policies against it.

+Just as a waypoint can be used for traffic addressed to a service inside your cluster, a gateway can be used for traffic that leaves your cluster.

+In Istio, you can direct traffic to this gateway on a host-by-host basis using the ServiceEntry resource, which is bound to a waypoint used for egress control.

 This section will only use $CLUSTER1.

 First, we'll deploy an egress gateway in the `istio-egress` namespace, and call it `egress-gateway`